jamie33o/Project2/README.md

 ![Welcome Overlay Screen/Page](docs/readme_images/menu-screen1.png)   ![Welcome Overlay Screen/Page](docs/readme_images/menu-screen2.png)

-- Register/Log in form
+- Register/Log in button

-  - Register/Log in Form: Users can easily access the registration and login form, allowing them to participate in the game and keep track of their progress.
+  - Register/Log in Button: When users press this button a form will appear and Users can easily registration and login, allowing them to participate in the game and keep track of their progress.

   ![Log in](docs/readme_images/login-screenshot.png)   ![Register](docs/readme_images/register-screenshot.png)